The First Book of Moses Genesis

 8 Cain said to Abel his brother.
 “Let us go out into the field.”
 And it came about when they were in the field, that Cain rose up against Abel his brother and killed him.

 9 Then Jehovah said to Cain, “Where is Abel your brother?”
 And he said, “I do not know.
 Am I my brother’s keeper?”
 10 He said, “What have you done?
 The voice of your brother’s blood is crying to me from the ground.
 11 Now you are cursed from the ground, which has opened its mouth to receive your brother’s blood from your hand.
 12 When you cultivate the ground, it will no longer yield its strength to you; you will be a fugitive and a wanderer on the earth.”
 13 Cain said to Jehovah, “My punishment is greater than I can bear!
 14 Behold, you have driven me today away from the ground, and from your face I shall be hidden.
 I shall be a fugitive and a wanderer on the earth, and whoever finds me will kill me.”
-15 So Jehovah said to him, “Therefore whoever kills Cain, vengeance will be taken on him sevenfold.”
+15 So Jehovah said to him, “Not so!
+Whoever kills Cain, vengeance will be taken on him sevenfold.”
 And Jehovah put a mark on Cain, so that no one finding him would slay him.

 16 Then Cain went out from the presence of Jehovah, and dwelt in the land of Nod, east of Eden.